oasci/pitt-biosc1540-2025s/content/lectures/02B/index.md

 ## Learning objectives

-What you should be able to do after today's lecture:
+After today, you should have a better understanding of:

+1. Sequencing data formats such as FASTA and FASTQ.
+2. Assessing sequencing data quality.
+3. Cleaning and preprocessing sequencing data.

+## Outline

+### Sequencing data formats

+Familiarity with FASTA and FASTQ formats is essential for analyzing sequencing data effectively.

-1. Interpret the structure of FASTA and FASTQ files, including their role in sequencing data storage.
+-   Explore the structure and key components of FASTA and FASTQ files.
+-   Load sample FASTQ files and inspect their content using Python.
+-   Demonstrate how FastQC can analyze the quality of FASTQ files.

+### Assessing sequencing data quality

+Quality control identifies potential issues in sequencing data that could affect downstream analysis.

+-   Learn the role of FastQC in assessing sequence quality.
+-   Use Python to calculate basic quality metrics from FASTQ files, such as average quality scores.
+-   Compare FastQC results with Python-generated metrics to reinforce the importance of automated tools.

+### Cleaning and preprocessing sequencing data

+Data cleaning removes contaminants and improves the reliability of sequencing data.

+-   Introduce the need for adapter trimming and quality filtering with Fastp.
+-   Demonstrate Fastp’s preprocessing capabilities and interpret its output.
-2. Write Python scripts to parse FASTQ files, calculate quality scores, and filter low-quality reads.
+-   Write Python scripts to simulate basic preprocessing, such as filtering low-quality reads or trimming sequences.
-3. Analyze sequencing data quality using FastQC in Galaxy and interpret the resulting reports.
-4. Apply read trimming and filtering techniques using Galaxy tools like fastp.

-## Readings
+## Supplementary material

 Relevant content for today's lecture.